Oliver Miller (judge): Early life, education, and career

 Born in Middletown, Connecticut, to Giles and Clarissa Miller, he went to Frederick City to live with his sister, Mrs. Converse, whoso husband was principal of tha Academy in that town.
 He attended schools in Middletown, Frederick, Maryland, and Leesburg, Virginia, and graduated from Dartmouth College with high honors in 1848.
 That year he went to Annapolis and read law under Alexander Randall, gaining admission to the bar in Maryland in 1850.

-Miller reported and arranged four volumes of Maryland chancery decisions by Chancellor John Johnson Jr..
-From 1853 to 1862 he was reporter of the Court of Appeals, reporting the Maryland Reports from the third to the eighteenth volume inclusive.
+Miller reported and arranged four volumes of Maryland chancery decisions by Chancellor John Johnson Jr. From 1853 to 1862 he was reporter of the Court of Appeals, reporting the Maryland Reports from the third to the eighteenth volume inclusive.

 Political and judicial service

-Miller was a member of the constitutional convention of 1864, represented Anne Aruadel county as a Democrat in the Maryland House of Delegates in 1865, 1866 and 1867.
+Miller was a member of the constitutional convention of 1864, represented Anne Arundel county as a Democrat in the Maryland House of Delegates in 1865, 1866 and 1867.
 In the latter session he was Speaker of the House.
-At the first election under the new constitution, in November 1867, he was elected chief judge of tbe fifth judicial circuit, comprising the counties of Anne Arundel, Howard and Carroll, and was re-elected in 1882.
+At the first election under the new constitution, in November 1867, he was elected chief judge of the fifth judicial circuit, comprising the counties of Anne Arundel, Howard and Carroll, and was re-elected in 1882.

 Miller resigned from the bench due to failing health on October 1, 1892.